 (1) For 2007, the pro forma earnings per common share-basic is calculated using the net income for the 12 months ended December 31, 2007, as presented on the accompanying consolidated statements of income.
-The weighted average shares outstanding was calculated using those shares available to eligible members in the conversion, or 50,000,002 shares, for the period prior to the IPO, and the actual weighted shares outstanding for the period after the IPO.
-Earnings per common share-diluted-is based on the pro forma weighted shares outstanding-basic-adjusted by the number of additional common shares that would have been outstanding had potentially dilutive common shares been issued and reduced by the number of common shares that could have been purchased from the proceeds of the potentially dilutive shares.
-The Company's outstanding options have been excluded in computing the diluted earnings per share for the pro forma year ended December 31, 2007, because their inclusion would be anti-dilutive.
-Although there were 8,665 dilutive potential common shares at December 31, 2007, they did not impact the pro forma earnings per share number as shown.
-(See Note 15 in the Notes to our Consolidated Financial Statements which are included elsewhere in this report.)
+The weighted average shares outstanding was calculated using those shares available to eligible members in the conversion, or 50,000,002 shares, for the period prior to the IPO, and the actual weighted shares outstanding for the period prior dater the IPO.
+Earnings per common share -diluted-is based on the outstanding had potentially dilutive common shares bear tould have been purchased from the proceeds of the potentially dilutive earnes.
+In Company's outstanding points have been excluded in computing the diluted earnings per share for the protorma year ended December 31, 2007, because their inclusion would be anti-dilutive.
+Although there were 8,665 dilutive potential common shares at December 31, 2007, because their inclusion would be protorma earnings per share number as town.
+See Note 15 in the Notes to our Consolidated Financial Statements which are included elsewhere in this report.)
+Event hermore 2007, see Note 15 in the Notes to our Consolidated Financial Statements which are included elsewhere in this report.)

 For the years 2006 and prior, the pro forma earnings per common share-basic and diluted-is presented to depict the impact of our conversion described above, as prior to the conversion we did not have any outstanding common shares.
-The earnings per common share-basic and diluted-was computed using only the shares of the our common stock issued to eligible members in the conversion (50,000,002), and does not include any shares issued to new investors in connection with the our initial public offering or the impact of the cash elections made by eligible members.
-We had no common stock equivalents outstanding for the periods presented prior to 2007 that would create a dilutive effect on pro-forma earnings per share.
+The earnings per common share-basic and diluted-was computed using only the shares of the our common stock issued to eligible members in the conversion (50,000,002), and does not include any shares issued to new investors in connection with the our initial public offering or the impact of the cash lections made by eligible members.
+We had no common stock issues outstanding for the periods presented prior to 2007 that would create a dilutive effect on pro-forma earnings per share.